pjakiela/ECON379/M3-false-counterfactuals.md

 ### Overview
 This module reviews the weaknesses of the two **false counterfactual** identification strategies:  pre vs. post designs and participant vs. non-participant comparisons.
 We review these issues through a case study of the Millennium Villages Project.

-_This module contains 29 minutes of video lecture and three reading assignments (one of which includes a paper and two subsequent comments)._
+_This module contains three reading assignments (one of which includes a paper and two subsequent comments), 29 minutes of video lecture, and an empirical exercise._

 <br>